-Create a user-defined bundle called /usr/sys/inst.data/user_bundles/MyBundle.bnd that contains the following filesets:
+4. Create a user-defined bundle called /usr/sys/inst.data/user\bundles/MyBundle.bnd that contains the following filesets:

-I:bos.content_list I:bos.games

-For more information on how to create a user-defined software bundle, refer to Create and Install a Software Bundle.
+I:bos.content\list I:bos.games For more information on how to create a user-defined software bundle, refer to "Create and Install a Software Bundle" on page 12.